JacopoBandoni/bio-search/README.md

 # ProgettoBIO

-The documentation can be seen at https://pier297.github.io/ProgettoBIO/
+## How to use the no-code interface

-## To run the server
+Run the server with the following commands:

 > export FLASK_APP=server